Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 This document explains samples for the Azure Embedded C SDK IoT Hub Client and Device Provisioning Client.

 Samples are designed to highlight the function calls required to connect with the Azure IoT Hub or the Azure IoT Hub Device Provisioning Service (DPS).
 These calls illustrate the happy path of the [mqtt state machine](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/docs/iot/mqtt_state_machine.md).
 As a result, **these samples are NOT designed to be used as production-level code**.
 Production code needs to incorporate other elements, such as connection retries and more extensive error-handling, which these samples do not include.
-These samples also utilize OpenSSL, which is **NOT recommended to use in production code on Windows or macOS**.
+These samples also utilize OpenSSL, which is **NOT recommended to use in production-level code on Windows or macOS**.

 The samples' instructions include specifics for both Windows and Linux based systems.
 For Windows, the command line examples are based on PowerShell.
 The Linux examples are tailored to Debian/Ubuntu environments.
 Samples are also designed to work on macOS systems, but the instructions do not yet include specific command line examples for this environment.
 While Windows and Linux devices are not likely to be considered constrained, these samples enable one to test the Azure SDK for Embedded C libraries, even without a real device.

+### IMPORTANT: Samples are generic and should not be used in any production-level code.

 More detailed step-by-step guides on how to run an IoT Hub Client sample from scratch can be found below:

 - Linux: [How to setup and run Azure SDK for Embedded C IoT Hub Samples on Linux](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md)
 - Windows: [How to setup and run Azure SDK for Embedded C IoT Hub Samples on Microsoft Windows](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/docs/how_to_iot_hub_samples_windows.md)
 - ESP8266: [How to Setup and Run Azure SDK for Embedded C IoT Hub Client on Esp8266 NodeMCU](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md)

 ## Sample Descriptions